akshayakolay/Portfolio/Reference Guides/UI components of Twitch Studio.md

 ## How to add the panels and stat tiles?
 1) Click the **Edit Layout** icon.
-2) Click **Plus +** icon on the extreme right side of the screen to open the Stat Tiles and Panel layout.
+2) Click **+** icon on the extreme right side of the screen to open the Stat Tiles and Panel layout.
 3) Add the stat tile/panel element by dragging and dropping the UI component.
 The background colour of the placeholder gets highlighted with purple before dropping the   element.
 4) Release the cursor.
 5) Click the **Lock Layout** icon.